ASBench: Image Anomalies Synthesis Benchmark for Anomaly Detection: Result and Discussions

 \subsubsection{Comparative Experimental Framework}

 This section is based on four synthesis algorithms—Fractal, DRAEM, AnomalyDiffusion, and MemSeg—to construct and evaluate eleven hybrid combinations through training and testing, aiming to assess their synergistic effects in anomaly synthesis tasks.
 The experiments use the weighted average of performance metrics across the dataset as a reference.
 The results of the hybrid methods are compared with those of each individual method and theoretical combined means.
-Bar charts are plotted for different detection pipelines, as shown in Fig.~\ref{fig:performance}, to analyze the performance differences among various combinations.
+The comparison of visualization is shown in Fig.~\ref{fig:vis_mutli}.
+And bar charts are plotted for different detection pipelines, as shown in Fig.~\ref{fig:performance}, to analyze the performance differences among various combinations.